 The Windows Server environment is as prone to attacks and hacks as the Linux environment.
 For Windows Server attacks, the following resources will be handy:

-At TitanHQ, we’re in a good position to observe just how unrelentingly small- to medium-sized businesses are jeopardized by security threats, and how the dangers continue to worsen every day.
-It is a constant uphill battle not just for the security and network administrators, but for security vendors as well.
-Trying to keep up with hacks and threats is a like being at war, as system administrators know all to well.
+At TitanHQ, we’re in a good position to observe just how unrelenting the security threats targeting SMBs are.
+These security threats continue to worsen every day.
+It’s a constant uphill battle not just for the security and network administrators, but for security vendors as well.
+Trying to keep up with hacks and threats is a like being at war, as system administrators know all too well.

 To be battle ready, a systems administrator needs to have security tools at his or her disposal at a minute’s notice.
 When it comes to finding security resources or contacting security vendors for their solutions, there’s no time to waste.
 What resources can a network administrator use immediately?

-To begin with, here are resources that give you immediate access to various security centers worldwide.
+Here are resources that give you immediate access to various security centres worldwide.
 You can contact any of these centers at any time for more information and data.
 To see the current security vulnerabilities in the United States, use this resource:

 To see the current security threats in Europe, use this tool:

 To get an idea of current worldwide attack vectors, these are some of the sites we find especially useful:

 If you are using a network intrusion device, such as a Snort Sensor (a device to help ‘sniff out’ bad data packets which could be used to launch an attack), use the following plugin.
 It correlates your information and data among other Snort Sensors worldwide, giving you a pretty good indication of how vulnerable your business is to an attack:

 Websites can be easily spoofed and look convincingly like the real thing.
 The following resource is useful for verifying if the website you’re visiting is safe.
 We also recommend it for the insights it gives you on how to conduct safer web surfing practices: